pyvista/pyvista/docs/examples.rst

 .. image:: ./images/curvature.png

-Generating a structured grid is a one liner in this module, and the points from the resulting surface can be accessed as a numpy array:
+Generating a structured grid is a one liner in this module, and the points from the resulting surface can be accessed as a NumPy array:

 .. code:: python